-When your contract is about to expire, shop around for other deals.
+When your installment plan is about to expire meaning your phone is paid off, shop around for other deals.
 Compare like for like services from across all companies who offer the same service in your area.
 Copy or write down prices and know who is offering what.
 Keep that list handy for when making the call.
 “You know, Telco X offered me the same level of service you’re offering but for $10 a month less” is a powerful bargaining chip.

 To get a discount, you need quantifiable data to support your case.
 There is no point talking to a retention agent demanding a discount and that’s it.
 You need to present your evidence by showing you can get a better deal elsewhere at a lower price or with more features.

 To get a discount on your service, you need to know how much you’re paying, what features add to that cost, what features you use and what you could do without.
 Some features will have changed or will have been replaced with others.
 Understand what you are currently paying for as well as what you want to pay for.

 Identify Your Goal

 Finally, identify your goal in making the call.
 Do you want a lower monthly bill or more features?
 Both?
 Want faster speeds or a bigger data cap?
 Both?
 Knowing in advance what you want will help stop you from being fobbed off with something you didn’t ask for.